 - The format operation will delete all contents on the memory card or in built-in memory.
 It cannot be undone.
-Make sure you do not need any data currently on the card or in built-in memory before you format it. - Formatting built-in memory will delete the following data. - Protected images - Startup screen - Formatting a memory card will delete the following data. - Protected images - Make sure the camera's battery is sufficiently charged before starting a formatting operation.
+Make sure you do not need any data currently on the card or in built-in memory before you format it. - · Formatting built-in memory will delete the following data. - Protected images - Startup screen - · Formatting a memory card will delete the following data. - Protected images - · Formatting will cause all images to be deleted, even if file deletion is disabled ("On" selected for "M Disabled" (page 103)) for some images. - Make sure the camera's battery is sufficiently charged before starting a formatting operation.
 Formatting may not be performed correctly and the camera may stop operating normally if the camera powers down while formatting is in progress. - Never open the battery cover while formatting is in progress.
 Doing so can cause the camera to stop operating normally.